 Local essentials with Paul Ward: professional kiwi wrangler

-Paul Ward has an unwavering love of Kiwis.
-Not just his fellow friends, neighbours and Newtown residents, but the native birds with the chop-stick bill and dinosaur claws who he works tirelessly to return to the whenua in Wellington.
+Paul Ward has an unwavering love for kiwis and works tirelessly to return them to their whenua in Wellington.

 Paul is the driving force behind Capital Kiwi – a large-scale community conservation project dedicated to bringing the kiwi back to Kiwis.
 This 2018 Wellingtonian of the Year finalist and passionate ‘bird nerd’ shares a bit about his groundbreaking work, along with a few of his favourite spots to visit around the city when he’s not stuck in the remote backblocks trapping stoats.